The First Motor Car in Antarctica - 1908

 - Interview in "The Car"

-Unfortunately however it would transpire otherwise, the petrol engine had not been tested in extreme cold and a suitable system for providing traction in snow had not been devised.
+Unfortunately however it would transpire otherwise, the engine had not been tested in extreme cold and a suitable system for providing traction in snow had not been devised.
 The car was taken South without being properly tested in conditions that it was likely to encounter.
 One thing was abundantly clear to anyone with even a passing acquaintance with such conditions as might be encountered in Antarctica was that ordinary wheels didn't fare well in snow.

 The car was brought as deck cargo in a crate on the Nimrod's deck, five ponies and some stores had to left behind as there was no more room on the ship.